-Given their popularity and the fact that big tech companies, like Apple, Facebook, Google, Twitter, Microsoft, etc., each use their own distinct set of emojis, it comes as no surprise that the protectability of these little icons is increasingly being called into question.
+Given their popularity and the fact that big tech companies, like Apple (which was sued last week by Emonster, the Japanese company that holds the U.S. trademark rights in the word “Animoji”), Facebook, Google, Twitter, Microsoft, etc., each use their own distinct set of emojis, it comes as no surprise that the protectability of these little icons is increasingly being called into question.

 The answers have been less than straightforward, of course.
 There are some lawyers that have held that, “Emojis, like other types of visual art, can be protected by copyright.”
 Others are less convinced, namely because according to the Copyright Office and the federal courts to have examined the issue, typefaces are not copyrightable.